6-team/tiny-swords/apps/tiny-swords/src/app/entities/resource/README.md

 # Resource

-The `Resource` class represents a tile with a resource entity.
-It extends the `Tile` class and provides functionality to manage and display resource entities.
+The `Resource` class represents a sprite with a resource entity.
+It extends the `Sprite` class and provides functionality to manage and display resource entities.

 ## Table of Contents